 What was the fashion during the 1930s?
 The very loose, square, drop-waist, high knee-length hem, and slightly “boyish” look of 1920s fashion for women was completely gone by 1933 and was replaced with a much more modest and form fitted style with an accentuated natural “high waist”, fitted hips, longer mid-calf or floor length hemline, high neckline, and wide shoulders.
 Trim, tailored, feminine describe women’s 1930s fashion perfectly.

 The ideal ’30s woman was tall and slender with a very small waist and narrow hips, but since most women were not blessed with slim hips and narrow waists, shoulders were exaggerated with puff sleeves, shoulder pads, full collars, and “caplet,” “butterfly’ or ruffled cap sleeves, to make waists and hips appear smaller in comparison.
 1930s lingerie also helped shape women into slender tubes with a defined bust.
 Most sale ads and catalogs featured artistically drawn women who were three times as tall and thin as any real woman could be.
 The ideal silhouette was anything but realistic.
+See pictures of average to plus size, young to mature women here.

 The fashion industry underwent many changes during this decade in response to the severe economic hardships of the time.
 Factory-made garments (what we now refer to as “ready-to-wear”) became popular because clothing could be mass produced for far less than made-to-order custom garments.
 The insurgence of ready-to-wear fueled the buy at home catalog market.